-How we manage the utility companies for your rental investment in Frederick County
+How we deal with the utility companies for your property in Frederick County

-Please plan on paying your utilities through to the second day of the renter taking possession of the property.
+Please plan on paying your utilities through to the second day of the tenant taking possession of the property.
 We advise renters to put utilities in their name 1 day prior to occupancy.
-We encourage this overlap between tenant and property owner to ensure that the utilities do not go off during the transition.
+We encourage this overlap between tenant and rental investor to ensure that the utilities do not go off during the transition.

 Landlord Reference